kasenetz/hbcd-docs/docs/data_access.md

 ![](data_access/new_request.png)

 ## Review
-This is the step where the DUC committee (NIDA) reviews your request.
+This is the step where the NBDC Data Access Committee (DAC) reviews your request.
+The DAC consists of federal staff from NIH with expertise in science, policy, or bioinformatics resources.
+DUCs are approved based on satisfaction of basic pre-requisites and whether the data access request is reasonable and aligns with the terms of the DUC.
+The quality of the science for which the data is intended to be used is not reviewed.

 When your request is approved, you will receive an email notifying you of the approval.
 After signing in to the platform, you will have access to the requested data.
 If your DUC request is denied, your access to the platform will be limited, but you will be allowed to submit a new DUC request.

 Please note: For beta testing, users do not have to undergo any additional training.
 But for the public release, each user needs to go through a mandatory training on responsible data use before accessing the data.